 Forest Holidays also works closely with other outdoor organisations, including Forestry England, UK National Parks and the National Forest, to promote outdoor learning and discovery opportunities across the UK, for adults and children.

-"Seeing a goshawks is a real glimpse of wildness.
+"Seeing a goshawk is a real glimpse of wildness.
 In the forest, we’ve got peregrines, sparrowhawks and buzzards but on rare occasions I spot a goshawk.
 It always quickens the heart.
 There’s something quite primal if you catch sight of one gliding with intent – there’s a reason it’s called the phantom of the woods."